LGBTQ rights in Abkhazia

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Abkhazia are not legally protected from discrimination and face social challenges not experienced by non-LGBTQ residents.
 According to a 2018 report by the US-based Freedom House organization, Abkhazia is a socially conservative society and social taboos exist against LGBTQ individuals.

 As a de jure part of Georgia, same-sex marriage, adoptions by same-sex couples, gender-affirming care, and media depictions of LGBTQ people are de jure banned in Abkhazia, as with the rest of Georgia's internationally recognized territory.

 Status

 The US-based Freedom House organization stated in its 2018 Freedom in the World report that LGBTQ people in Abkhazia are not legally protected from discrimination.
 It further stated that, as a conservative society, taboos remain in Abkhazia against lifestyles viewed as "non-traditional", including homosexuality and gender nonconformity.
-The LGBTQ rights group Equaldex similarly notes that there are no legal protections for LGBT people against housing discrimination or employment discrimination.
+The LGBTQ rights group Equaldex similarly notes that there are no legal protections for LGBTQ people against housing discrimination or employment discrimination.